Planning a trip to Long Island? Sign-up for our newsletter to receive the latest on news & events. Ready, set, plan!

-Long Island is set to host the 118th U.S. Open Championship at Shinnecock Hills Golf Club in Southampton, part of the island’s famed South Fork.
-Scheduled for June 11th-17th, this is the fifth U.S. Open Championship to be conducted on the storied course, the 10th U.S. Open staged on Long Island and the 19th hosted by New York State.
+Long Island is hosting the 118th U.S. Open Championship from June 11th-17th at Shinnecock Hills Golf Club in Southampton, part of the island’s famed South Fork .
+This is the fifth U.S. Open Championship to be conducted on the storied course, the 10th U.S. Open staged on Long Island and the 19th hosted by New York State.
 An array of daily and multi-day package ticket options are available for the 118th U.S. Open, with prices starting at $60 for daily gallery tickets and $125 for package options.
-Tickets are expected to sell out so secure yours soon!
+Tickets are expected to sell out so secure yours now!

 While you’re here, explore more of one of the most popular east coast vacation destinations, The Hamptons.
 Long Island’s South Fork has long been known as a summer playground for celebrities with pristine beaches, quaint tree-lined downtowns filled with unique shops and incredible restaurants featuring local farm-to-table and day catch fare.
 Take a look at what’s on offer and build your perfect vacation around the 118th U.S. Open today:

-Train Schedule, Flights, Ferries, Limos… Hop aboard a Long Island train, schedule a flight into one of several major airports or take advantage of the roadways, ferries and buses, as well as Long Island limos, car rentals and taxis–it’s easy to get around Long Island.
+Train Schedule, Ferries, Limos… Hop aboard a Long Island train or take advantage of the roadways, ferries and buses, as well as Long Island limos, car rentals and taxis–it’s easy to get around Long Island.

 Travelers looking to stay and play on Long Island during the 118th U.S. Open can choose from a wide variety of accommodations that meet every need and budget.
 From hotels with rich history to beachside bed and breakfasts, luxury rentals to family-friendly finds, Long Island’s South Fork offers something for everyone.